arektokarski/arektokarski/README.md

 - 👋 Hi, I’m Arek, after many years in transport industry I decided to change my career and learn to code.
 - I completed postgraduate studies as a Java Web Developer
-- Main technologies that I focus on are JAVA, SQL, HTML, CSS, SASS, JavaScript..., but I am interested in technological innovations and I like learning new technologies
+- Main technologies that I focus on are JAVA, SQL, HTML, CSS, SASS, JavaScript..., but I am interested in technological innovations and new technologies
-- I'm spending most of my free time training my skills, constantly working on may projects
+- I'm spending most of my free time training my skills, constantly working on my projects
 - I'm happy to work with others on interesting projects
 - You can contact me by email: atokarski@hotmail.com or discord @arektok